Interview with an Aviator: Bob Christian

 From his record-breaking collegiate football career at Northwestern to his 11-year NFL career, including a Super Bowl appearance, Christian still somehow finds time to play nearly half a dozen musical instruments – and at one time even helped build the modern cellular network serving Charlotte, North Carolina.

-In this edition of Across the Airwaves we explore how Christian found himself in Tulsa as a Jet Linx pilot and how his former career as an athlete prepared him to succeed in the cockpit, and much more.
+In this edition of “Interview with an Aviator,” we explore how Christian found himself in Tulsa as a Jet Linx pilot and how his former career as an athlete prepared him to succeed in the cockpit, and much more.

 tell us about your background.